Chad Michael Collins

 Chad Michael Collins (born September 22, 1979) is an American actor and martial artist.
-He is best known for his leading role in the Sniper film series.
+He is best known for his leading role in the Sniper film series, in which he portrays Gunnery Sergeant Brandon Beckett, the son of Master Gunnery Sergeant Thomas Beckett, portrayed by Tom Berenger and as Alex Keller from Call of Duty video game series, starting with the 2019 reboot.

 Biography

 He graduated from college in New York before moving to Los Angeles, California.
 He then started taking acting classes, when he is not acting, he works for a PR firm, JDS.